 Within this dashboard, you are able to view your customer count, the charges per customer, and the average sales per charge.
-Allowing you to gain insights on customer retention and if the customers are staying active after they checkout.
+The Customer cohort dashboard allows you to gain insights on customer retention and if the customers are staying active after they checkout.

 Before you start

-This dashboard is available as part of the Enhanced Analytics feature.
-For more information about the beta, visit ReCharge Enhanced Analytics.
+This dashboard is only available to merchants with Enhanced Analytics.
+For more information about the feature, visit ReCharge Enhanced Analytics.

 Customer cohort dashboard overview

 The three primary data points included in the Customer cohort dashboard: